Gabriel-Gomes07/Gabriel-Gomes07/README.md

 - 🔭 I’m currently searching my first job
 - 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on Python Projects
+- 👯 I’m looking to collaborate on python projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with codes and experience with python
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: bieloliver7979@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...